What is Trauma and What Causes It?

 What is the Relationship Between Addiction and Trauma?

 The research confirms that the more stressful and atypical your experiences, the greater odds of a later life addiction.
 According to the National Center for Post-Traumatic Stress Disorder and the Department of Veterans Affairs, 25-75% of people who survive abuse/trauma develop alcohol abuse, where a diagnosis of PTSD increases the risk of developing alcohol abuse.
 Additionally, the Adverse Childhood Experiences study found correlations between severe childhood stress and various types of addictions.
 The National Survey of Adolescents reported that those who experienced abuse/assault were three times more likely to report substance abuse than those without a history of trauma and more than 70% of patients receiving treatment had a history of trauma exposure.
-Thus, trauma increases the risk of developing substance abuse, and substance abuse increases the likelihood of trauma.
+Thus, trauma increases the risk of developing substance abuse, and substance abuse increase the likelihood of trauma.

 For those who have past trauma, there is a desire for safety/control.
 Traumatic situations typically result in fear/helplessness, leading to struggles with depression, anxiety, and addictive/impulsive behavior.
 Substance use avoids/reduces the overpowering feelings of trauma by taking away the distress through “feeling good”, or self-medicating.
 With substances, things lost through trauma are regained – staying safe, escaping memories, soothing pain, being in control, creating a tolerable world, being treated fairly, and defining who we are.
 Addiction becomes a way to manage the unmanageable – an unhealthy survival instinct.
 Addiction creates a cycle of negative behavior, making it harder to recover after trauma occurs.
 What began as one problem (trauma) becomes complicated by another (substance use), until the coping mechanism becomes so troublesome that treatment is needed.